TrailingStop/TT-Miner-beta/README.md

+# What's new in TT version 2023.4.0-beta1

+- new ALGO EthashB3 - Rethereum(RTH)
+- new ALGO Sha3D - Kylacoin (KCN)
+- support for KiiroCoin (KIIRO)
+- support for integrated GPUs (iGPU/ APU) - please use commandline option -igpu
+- support for CPU mining - please use commandline option -cpu
+- improved hashrate for Sha512256D - Radiant RXD

+## using iGPU
+You can now use the integrated GPU to mine.
+To use it just add -igpu to your command line.
+This will check for a iGPU and enable it if one is found.
+In this version TT does not support any Algo that requires a lot of memory (Ethash, ProgPow, KawPoW, GhostRider...)

+## using CPU
+You can now use the CPU to mine.
+To use it just add -cpu to your command line.
+This will check for is the CPU is supported and enable it.
+In this version TT does not support any Algo that requires a lot of memory (Ethash, ProgPow, KawPoW, GhostRider...) - so the same limitation as for iGPU applies.
+Also TT uses all cores in this version for mining.
+This will have a bad impact on the overall performance of the system.
+I will fir this and use fewer cores in a later release.

 # What's new in TT version 2023.2.0-beta12

 - new support for ZIL (ZMP shardpool.io & stratum for crazypool.org ) TCP & SSL